rhanmiano/iLista/README.md

   - [X] Validations
   - [X] Mobile Responsiveness
   - [X] Initialize SQL db structure

+## Improvements/What's next?
+  - Autocomplete for selecting/searching customer on delete
+  - What are possible risks in security?
+  - Add additional component (maybe profile section for each customer)

 ## Additional Notes
 - Stumbled upon this [issue](https://bugs.php.net/bug.php?id=44341) of having MySQL return `string` for data that is originally `int` in the database (e.g. id: "6" instead of id: 6).
 The fix was to check if the mysql driver that is being used by PHP is `mysqlnd`, we can check by typing `php --info` on the terminal and look for `mysqlnd => enabled` along its indicated version.
 After confirming, I added `$db->setAttribute(PDO::ATTR_EMULATE_PREPARES, false);` in `idiorm.php` line `336`.
 By doing so, PDO now retrieves original column datatype instead of returning string for fetched data using prepared statements.